 Should I Dry My Dog After a Bath?

 It’s always a good idea to dry your dog after a bath, especially if they have long hair.
 Drying their fur will help to prevent matting and tangles, and will also help to keep them warm.
-There are a few different ways you can dry your dog’s fur, including using a towel, blow drying on low heat, or letting them air dry.
+There are a few different ways you can dry your dog’s fur, including using a towel, blow drying on low heat, or let them air dry.

 Excess Dog Shedding?
 5 NEW Effective Remedies